 Here’s our problem: Nearly all of the motion in this new direction of forcing manufacturers to come up with a solution seems to have been driven, in one respect or another, by patent-attorney-turned-inventor Stephen Gass, inventor of the SawStop table saw, a device which uses capacitance measuring technology to stop a saw blade before it damages a finger.
 It’s a brilliant device – but it’s, as you imagine, patented out the wazoo.
 That means that there’s no way for other manufacturers to make similar technology without paying Gass lots of money in licensing fees and forcing the cost of a typical table saw to rise by upwards of $100 per unit… among other things.

 “Stephen Gass, who invented technology that stops blades when body parts are detected, persuaded CPSC to grant his petition for rulemaking during the Bush administration.
-But CPSC never drafted rules, so a new vote would now be required.”
+But CPSC never drafted rules, so a new vote would now be required.” – Source: USA Today

-On top of that there is the fear of false positives.
+On top of that, there is a fear of false positives.
 After all, replacement parts are expensive, and what consumer is going to want to spend an additional $60 – $89 to have another replacement cartridge handy?
 Some portable table saws cost about that much.
 SawStop will argue that false positives are rare and that the system is smart enough to know the difference between wood that conducts a circuit to the blade and flesh.
-That has yet to be satisfactorily proven and it certainly hasn’t been considered in light of a nationwide, mandated roll-out where the numbers of saws goes up exponentially.
+That has yet to be satisfactorily proven and it certainly hasn’t been considered in light of a nationwide, mandated roll-out where the numbers of saws go up exponentially.

 Law of Unintended Consequences – the End of the Table Saw as We Know It?